 In the Account Statuses section, select a status that best represents the current status of the account.
 Click Update when you are done.

 - View invoice details, payments, or retry status of this account.
+If Invoice Settlement is enabled in the tenant, you can also view debit memos of this account.

 For each invoice, you can click the action icon and select Show or Show in Billing to view the details of the invoice in Collections Window or in Zuora UI respectively.